Factorial analysis of mixed data (PCAmix)

 Results for factorial analysis of mixed data in XLSTAT

 The PCAmix method supplies the same classic results as other factorial analysis methods: factorial coordinates, contributions and squared cosines.
-These results are interpreted in the same way as in PCA or MCA.
+These results are interpreted in the following way, same as in PCA or MCA.

 A specific output of PCAmix is called squared loadings of variables.
 The squared loading between a quantitative variable and a factorial axis is equal to the squared correlation between the variable and the axis.
 The squared loading between a qualitative variable and a factorial axis is equal to the correlation ratio between the variable and the axis.